long113112113/Rose/README.md

 - **Automatic Skin Detection**: Detects skin selections through hover events in champion select
 - **All Skins Accessible**: Access to every skin for every champion
 - **Chroma Support**: Select any chroma variant through the enhanced UI
+- **P2P Skin Sharing**: Share your selected skins with other Rose users in the same lobby - everyone sees each other's skins!
 - **Random Skin Mode**: Automatically select random skins
 - **Historic Mode**: Access last used skin on every champion
 - **Custom Mod Insights**: ROSE-CustomWheel surfaces installed mods relevant to the skin you're hovering over, along with timestamps and quick folder access